vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 * Revolution and counterrevolution condition was re-added to the Iberian Union decision.
 * Restored 1836 Manchuria oob.
 * Fixed a few localization errors.
+* Dominican independence event won't fire more than once anymore.
+* Disabled crisis temperature events from triggering when player chooses to disable crises at the start of the game.

 ## Map Changes:
 * Removed strait from Balearic Islands to Barcelona.